diejuse/chroot_Maemo-leste_on_Android/README.md

 WARNINGS TO USE ONBOARD PROPERLY:
 - Don't open onboard using the desktop icon or you will lose the right configuration.
+- Hildon-input-methos creates a conflict many times and breaks the vertical orientation mode of the screen.
+It occurs when you press the space bar key in vertical mode with the onboard keyboard.
+Solution: killall hildon-input-method.

+## Install PLUS usable onboard virtual keyboard, for both landscape and portrait orientation.
+Features:
+ - Switch the y position of the diejuse_phone layout to prevent the content at the bottom of the screen from being covered.
+ - Quickly switch from diejuse_phone layout to diejuse_gamepad layout and vice versa.
+ - Automatic keyboard orientation change so you don't have to run it manually every time you change screen orientation.

     -